XeDotCom/villager-bot-wiki/5-mining.md

 ### Cooldown

-The command has a two second cooldown.
+The command has a four second cooldown.
 Cooldown is affected by haste potions and efficiency books.

 |      Item           | Change in cooldown |
 |---------------------|--------------------|